ZupIT/beagle-docs/content/en/android/customization/custom-beagle-activity.md

 title: Custom Beagle Activity
 weight: 109
 description: >-
-  You will find here how to use BeagleActivity  to customize your server-driven activity.
+  In this section, you will find how to use BeagleActivity to customize your server-driven activity.
 ---

 ---